-Into the Circle of Elders we invite men with longtime service to the CMG, demonstrated commitment to CMG values, and who are respected for their wisdom and heart.
+Into the Circle of Elders we invite men with longtime service to the CMG, demonstrated a commitment to CMG values, and who are respected for their wisdom and heart.
 CMG Elders are willing to serve the CMG when they are needed to hear concerns or when they feel the need to speak.

 We honor them, and the memory of the elders who have died.
-We thank the Elders for their dedication to keep the CMG safe and ready for all men, especially the men whose lives are changed by the CMG.
+We thank the Elders for their dedication to keeping the CMG safe and ready for all men, especially the men whose lives are changed by the CMG.

 The elders can be contacted at : Select Circle Of Elders from List

 |Jim Ruboyianes||Richard Farshler|

 Elders have long served as peacekeepers in traditional communities.
 Elders also play an important role in reconciliation for they realize that each member of a community has something to contribute to its health and success.
 Elders ground a community by reminding it of its origins and traditions which temper the youthful impulse toward novel or short term gratifications at the expense of longevity of the organizing principles of the group.